-Hot August Nights is an annual event in Reno-Tahoe celebrating “America’s love affair with cars and rock-n-roll.”
-People from all over the world come to celebrate and the Grand Sierra Resort is a proud sponsor, hosting a myriad of activities throughout the event.
+Hot August Nights is an annual event celebrating “America’s love affair with cars and rock-n-roll” that sees people from all over the world descend on Reno.
+Grand Sierra Resort is a proud sponsor, hosting a myriad of activities throughout the event.

 The Reno Air Races, the world’s fastest motor sport, is a unique event featuring civil and military air racing and entertainment.
-Located just north of Reno-Tahoe, this event is a crowd pleaser and hundreds of volunteers show up every year ensuring it continues.
+Located just north of Reno-Tahoe, this exhilarating event is a must for aviation fans.

-“For almost its entire 80-year history, the Nevada Museum of Art has provided significant arts education programming for the public, school-aged youth, teachers, and artists in northern Nevada.
-Providing rich cultural programming for the community and region has been a central focus of the Museum’s educational mission, and the Museum seeks to further this important foundation of work.”
+The Nevada Museum of Art provides significant arts education programming for the public, teachers, and artists in northern Nevada.
+Providing rich cultural programming for the community and region is a central focus of the Museum’s educational mission.

-The National Automobile Museum (from the collection of the world-famous late Bill Harrah) opened in 1989 and “was reported to have set the standard for auto museums worldwide with its extensive collection and innovative design.”
-Be among the two million visitors to explore the museum every year.
-You will see everything from vintage, classic and special interest automobiles, rare and one-of-a-kind wonders, dynamic race cars and one of the finest Horseless Carriage collections in the world.
+The National Automobile Museum (from the collection of the world-famous late Bill Harrah) has everything from vintage, classic and special interest automobiles, rare and one-of-a-kind wonders, dynamic race cars and one of the finest Horseless Carriage collections in the world.